Regulations for local food businesses

 Once training is completed, a Food Safety Supervisor Certificate is issued by the RTO and is valid for five years.

-For more information see NSW Food Authority Guidelines.
+For more information visit the NSW Food Authority.

 Enquiries and complaints